zzhenjie01/dsa3101-ay2425s2-team6/frontend/src/pages/README.md

+# Pages

-# This folder contains pages to be placed into the web app
+This folder contains the pages' content in our Web Application